 Classes are held weekday evenings or on weekends (Friday evenings and Saturdays) at Southern Maine Community College in South Portland.
 Most courses use a hybrid format — a combination of face-to-face and online classes.

 Early Childhood Education courses that form the foundation of a UMF Bachelor of Science degree in Early Childhood Education are taught by University of Maine at Farmington faculty at Southern Maine Community College.

-Coursework also prepares students for the Maine Birth to Five (081) Certificate.
+Coursework prepares students for Maine Birth to Five (081) and K-3 (029) Certification.
 General Education courses required for this bachelor’s degree can be taken at a campus of the candidate’s choice.